NLnetLabs/routinator/doc/manual/source/manual-page.rst

             to syslog.
 The default value if this entry is missing is *daemon*.

+      log-repository-issues

+            A boolean that indicates when present and set to true that information about problems encountered while fetching and validating data should be logged.
+Normally, this information is only made available via the status HTTP endpoints.

       rtr-listen
             An array of string values each providing an address and port on which the RTR server should listen in TCP mode.
 Address and port